overthesun/simoc/k8s_instructions.md

 vim simoc_k8s.env
 ```

-#### Update the deployment configuration with the following variables
+#### Update the following variables in the default deployment configuration
 - `GCP_PROJECT_ID` - string ID of the GCP project (execute `gcloud projects list` to get all available options)
 - `GCP_ZONE` - GCP regional zone to deploy all SIMOC resources (execute `gcloud compute zones list` to get all available options)
 - `K8S_CLUSTER_NAME` - string name for the Kubernetes cluster